swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 4. A `Todo` message defines a task with an optional `todoID`, a `title`, and a `completed` status represented by a boolean.
 5. Finally, the `TodoList` message contains a list of `Todo` items, through a repeated field.

+Each field in a protocol buffer message has a unique integer number assigned to it.
+These are referred to as [associated field numbers](https://protobuf.dev/programming-guides/proto3/#assigning).
+Field numbers are crucial for identifying fields and ensuring compatibility across different message versions.

+Protocol buffer field numbers provide efficient, compact encoding and ensure compatibility between different versions of a message.
+Field numbers act as unique identifiers, allowing parsers to handle changes in the message structure without breaking functionality.

+This approach optimizes both data transmission and parsing speed, making protocol buffers highly reliable for evolving data models.

-It is possible to generate a Swift data structure from the proto file using the protoc command.
-Run the following command in the same directory as your proto file to generate the Swift source code:
+With the basics of the proto file covered, the next step is to generate a Swift data structure using the protoc command.
+To generate the Swift source code, run the following command in the same directory as your proto file:

 ```sh
 protoc \